TritonDataCenter/rfd/rfd/0148/README.md

 be created so that it may be used as the incremental source for future snapshots.

-The system (DAPI?) should be aware of the space that may be freed by removing snapshots that do not have holds.
+The system should be aware of the space that may be freed by removing snapshots that do not have holds.
 This freeable space should be considered free space for the purposes of VM placement.
 During image import and instance creation, imgapi and cnapi (?) should free space by deleting unheld snapshots,